joaopabdala/simplified-fintech/README.md

 The registration methods exist primarily for data population purposes.
 Additionally, certain wallet and transfer GET methods are provided solely for demonstration; therefore, these endpoints are not authenticated and do not include security layers.

 The core feature of this application is the `POST /api/transfer` endpoint.
 It manages transfers between users (Common to Common or Common to Shop) while ensuring atomicity by implementing database row-level locking on the user's wallet and dispatching an event to process notifications via background jobs.
+It also accepts an X-Idempotency-Key header to prevent duplicate transfers.

 ### External Services and Reliability